Mr Brexit leads mini anti-May rebellion

 The prime minister will, on Monday, defend her plan in parliament, while looking for Davis' replacement.

-She must also prepare to host Donald Trump, the window-breaking US president, who is due in London for the first time later this week amid expected street protests.
+She must also prepare to host Donald Trump, the window-breaking US president, who is due in London for the first time this week amid expected street protests.